Driven (2001 film): Box office

 Driven was a commercial failure, and grossed only $32 million against a $72 million budget.
-This poor performance ended a modestly successful recovery (with 1999 film Deep Blue Sea and 1996 film The Long Kiss Goodnight) from director Harlin's critical and financial failure Cutthroat Island.
-However, it was Stallone's first #1 opening film since Cop Land.
+This poor performance ended a modestly successful recovery (with 1999 film Deep Blue Sea and 1996 film The Long Kiss Goodnight) from director Harlin's critical and financial failure Cutthroat Island in 1995.
+However, it was Stallone's first #1 opening film since Cop Land in 1997.

 Critical response

-On Rotten Tomatoes, the film has a 14% score based on 111 reviews, with an average rating of 3.60/10.
-The site's consensus states: "Underdeveloped characters, silly plot dynamics, and obvious CG effects."
-On Metacritic it has a score of 29 out of 100 rating based on 26 critics, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.